dpc10ster/RJafrocBook/docs/13-froc-vs-afroc.md

 Plots D, E and F correspond to A, B and C with the difference that the two threshold parameters are set to $-\infty$.
 The coordinates of the end-point of the RAD-1 FROC in panel D are (1.0025, 0.6048077).
 Those of the RAD-2 FROC in panel D are (0.9008333, 0.6778846).
 Panels E and F confirm that RAD-2 is actually the better observer over the entire FPF range.
 AUCs under the two wAFROC curves in E are 0.560485714285714 for RAD-1 and 0.62384 for RAD-2.
 AUCs under the two ROC curves in F are 0.751334285714286 for RAD-1 and 0.785654285714286 for RAD-2.
 These confirm the visual impressions of panels in panels E and F. Notice that each ROC AUC is larger than the corresponding wAFROC AUC.

-STOP convert this to a table
-## Effect size comparison {#froc-vs-afroc-effect-sizes}

-In all three figures the wAFROC effect size (the difference in AUCs) is larger than the corresponding ROC effect size.

-* For Fig. \@ref(fig:froc-vs-afroc-plot1) panels B and C:
-   + The wAFROC effect size is 0.100612857142857,
-   + The ROC effect size is -0.00465428571428572.
-* For Fig. \@ref(fig:froc-vs-afroc-plot2) panels B and C:
-   + The wAFROC effect size is 0.134422142857143,
-   + The ROC effect size is 0.0222185714285714.
-* For Fig. \@ref(fig:froc-vs-afroc-plot3) panels B and C:
-   + The wAFROC effect size is 0.0610014285714285,
-   + The ROC effect size is 0.0368542857142857.

-Since effect size enters as the *square* in sample size formulas, it is no wonder that wAFROC yields greater statistical power than ROC.
-The small difference example is more typical of modality comparison studies where the modalities being compared are only slightly different.
-In this case the wAFROC effect size is about twice the corresponding ROC value - see chapter on FROC sample size TBA.

 ## Summary of simulations

-In order to get a better overview, the following tables summarize the numerical values from the plots in this chapter.
+The following tables summarize the numerical values from the plots in this chapter.
 Table \@ref(tab:froc-vs-afroc-summary-table-rdr1) refers to the RAD-1 observer, and Table \@ref(tab:froc-vs-afroc-summary-table-rdr2) refers to the RAD-2 observer.

 ### Summary of RAD-1 simulations